Vicodin Laws In Michigan

 Penalty for Illegal Possession of Vicodin:

-Vicodin possession is a felony drug crime in Michigan and you could go to prison for up to two years, pay a fine of up to $2,000, or both.
+It is a felony drug crime to illegally possess Vicodin in Michigan.
+If convicted for this crime, you could face up to two years in prison, a fine of up to $2,000, or both.

 Penalty for Illegal Delivery of Vicodin: